Savoury lentil Handvo fixes the baking bug

 For the Tadka

 Mix all the batter ingredients together in a large bowl, bar the oil.
 Leave this to sit for about three hours.

 When the time is up, turn the oven to 200C (400F, gas mark 6) to preheat.
 Rub the oil all over a square oven proof dish.
 Then pour the batter in and bake in the hot oven for 30-40 minutes until the top is golden brown and crusty.

 Take the dish out of the oven and leave to cool, while you make the tadka.
 In a small pan, bring the oil to heat on high then add, in quick succession, the hing, cumin and mustard seeds, red chillies and finally the sesame seeds. take off the heat and carefully drizzle it over the handvo.

 When dish is cool enough to handle, cut into squares and enjoy hot or cold, but definitely with a nice cuppa.

-This entry was posted on Friday, March 8th, 2013 at 9:01 am and is filed under Entertaining, Lentils, Party snacks, Vegetarian.
+This entry was posted on Friday, March 8th, 2013 at 9:01 am and is filed under Entertaining, Lentils, Party snacks, Vegetarian, Vegetarian.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.